joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 The following behaviors will be changed with debug security extension

 - Writing dcsr.prv/dcsr.v with a value whose corresponding privilege level is disabled for debug will set cmderr to 6 (security fault error).
-- hartreset/resethaltreq will get security fault error from selected hart if M mode debug is disabled.
+- hartreset/resethaltreq/ndmreset will get security fault error from selected hart if M mode debug is disabled.

+> 💡 The above-mentioned reset operations will either reset the harts or the whole system.
+However, the reset is a critical operation and it needs careful protection.
+If the they are not coupled with M mode accessibility, there must be some sort of rules enforced.

 - setkeepalive will get security fault error from selected hart if M mode debug is disabled.
 - Abstract commands accesses to memory and registers will be checked as if it is in privilege specified by dcsr.prv/dcsr.v.
 Exceptions will set cmderr to 3 (exception).
 - Programming buffer accesses to memory and registers will work as if the it is running at privilege level specified in dcsr.prv/dcsr.v.
 Exceptions will set cmderr to 3 (exception).